 At 7:40, I went back to the host stand to inquire as to the status of our request to be seated.
 I said it had been 42 minutes on a 20-30 minute wait time, and I wanted to see how long it would be.
 To be clear, my problem wasn’t with the wait itself.
 My problem was with the fact that the wait was rather longer than we had been told to expect.
 So that, all by itself, was service problem number 1.

 Service problem #2 quickly followed.
 The hostess responded that she had told us 30-40 minutes and it had only been 36 minutes.
 That.
 Was.
 Not.
 True.
 I informed her that this was incorrect, and it is likely that I was not as warm and friendly as I would like to imagine when I did so.
-I resent people who look to my face and tell me an untruth.
+It bothers me when people who look at me and tell me an untruth.
 I was also troubled by her 36 minute calculation.
 I am a profoundly monochronic (one who pays attention to the clock) guy, and this calculation was also incorrect.
 It can only mean that they did not put us properly on the waiting list in the computer for several minutes after they handed us the buzzer.
 She later acknowledged, “That’s right, I did tell you 20-30 minutes.”
 They then sent someone to clear off a table, and several minutes later we were seated.
 That quickly appeased my very hungry 9 year old, because he was into the Los Angeles vs Colorado baseball game which was on several of the screens.

-Our waitress showed up fairly quickly to ask for drink orders, and we got iced tea (with a lemonade for the boy).
+Our waitress showed up fairly quickly to ask for drink orders, and we got iced tea.
+The boy got lemonade.
 My wife was driving so I had the chance to peruse the cocktail menu, which I did while waiting for the tea.
 We also ordered the glazed bacon appetizer.
 It comes with 5 incredibly thick slices of pork belly, and by the time I thought to take a picture we had already eaten four of them.
 Seriously, this appetizer is fantastic.
 It is served with two dipping sauces on a bed of crispy, shaved potatoes.
 The food showed up fairly quickly, and we were happy campers.

 When our waitress came back to take our dinner orders, I asked for a beer.
 She did not ask what size beer I wanted, and I did not think to say, We also ordered some boneless buffalo wings, a 16″ Italian Margherita pizza, and a small wedge salad.
 The beer came first, and I received this enormous tanker of a thing in which I should have attempted to swim.
 I prefer smaller beers, because it is easier to keep them cold that way.
 Also, I was a 43 year old man out with my wife and child rather than…. well, rather than the set of choices I might have made 20 years ago which would have led to ordering this beer on purpose.
 The good news is that when the bill came the “Modelo Especial Bubba” only cost $6.25.
 It was a great deal, and it was still not what I intended to order.